DjoCoding/GEditor/README.md

 - **Token Skipping**: Navigate quickly through tokens in the text for rapid editing.
 - **Cursor Navigation**: Move the cursor with precision to any location in the file.
 - **Scrolling Support**: Smoothly scroll through large files without losing context.
+- **Selection Mode**: Another mode where you can select text and do whatever you want with it

 ## Installation